tlswg/tls13-spec/draft-ietf-tls-tls13.md

   {{backward-compatibility}} for details about backward compatibility.)

 random
-: A client-generated random structure.
+: 32 bytes generated by a secure random number generator.
+  See {{implementation-notes}} for additional information.

 legacy_session_id
 : Versions of TLS before TLS 1.3 supported a session resumption